sibson/vncdotool/docs/library.rst

     from vncdotool import api
     client = api.connect('vnchost:display')

-You can then call any of the methods available on client.VNCDoToolClient and they will block until completion.
+You can then call any of the methods available on :class:`vncdotool.client.VNCDoToolClient` and they will block until completion.
 For example::

     client.captureScreen('screenshot.png')